-Suite 3104 A West Tower PSEC Exchange Rd., Ortigas Business District, Pasig City, 1605
+Suite 3104 A West Tower, Tektite Towers (formerly Philippine Stock Exchange Center), Exchange Rd., Ortigas Business District, Pasig City, 1605

-Alliance Select Foods International, Inc. (ASFII or the "Parent Company"), a public corporation under Section 17.2 of the Securities Regulation Code (SRC), was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on September 1, 2003.
+Alliance Select Foods International, Inc. (ASFII or the "Parent Company"), a publicly-listed corporation under Section 17.2 of the Securities Regulation Code (SRC), was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on September 1, 2003.